 This educational event is of course open to all RCCO members, and it will be of wide interest.
 All are welcome!

 Time: 3:00 pm

 Members of the Ottawa Centre will give a recital of music for Eastertide.
-There will be a used music and CD sale as well.
+There will be a used music and CD before and after the concert.
 All are invited, so bring your friends.
 There will be refreshments following the recital.
 The Freewill Offering will go towards the Organ Scholarship Programme for teenagers.
 There is ample parking for everyone.

 ANNUAL GENERAL MEETING

 971 Woodroffe (just North of the Queesnway)